realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.

-Note that this only covers sounds played during time travel, not other sound effects.
+This option only covers sounds played during time travel, not other sound effects.

 ##### &#9193; Alarm base is real present time

-Selects whether the alarm and sound-on-the-hour are based on real, actual present time or "present" time as displayed (eg after a time travel).
+Selects whether the alarm and sound-on-the-hour are based on real, actual local present time or *present time* as displayed (eg after a time travel).

-Note that the night mode schedules and the Reminder are always based on actual present time.
+_The night mode schedules and the Reminder are always based on actual present time._

 ##### &#9193; 24-hour clock mode